 The EU’s social policy differs in many respects from conventional definitions of (national) social policy, being principally regulatory and to a significant extent governed through soft-law mechanisms, whereas the power to decide upon distribution schemes remains at the member state level.
 Over the first decades of the European Communities’ existence, decision-making power on almost any aspect of social policy remained firmly in member state government hands.
-Nevertheless, the Communities’ social dimension expanded significantly already in the 1950s to 1980.
+This research project studies how, nevertheless, a social dimension of the Communities emerged and expanded in the 1950s to 1980.

 An increasing number of persons in the EU member states are working in forms of employment that are considered atypical, i.e. occupations without clearly determined employer-employee relations, working hours, working place, wages, social-security coverage, or effective protection by labour law.
 This research project analyses how EU institutions and member states have come to define atypical work and have attempted to regulate it, and how their notions of atypical work have changed in recent years.